-Children should always come to school dressed in full PE kit on their allocated PE days, so that they can participate in PE lessons and school sporting opportunities.
-They should also have a pair of plimsoles in school for indoor PE lessons.
+Children should wear their PE kit to school for the whole day on their specified PE days so that they can participate in PE lessons and school sporting opportunities.
 A copy of our PE Kit policy is available on the school website in the uniform section.